 1. Become Innovative.

-A major paradigm shift in the workplace is that employers no longer value employees for their longevity at a company, and instead, value them for their current contribution.
+A major paradigm shift in the workplace is that employers no longer value employees for their longevity at a company, but instead, value them for their current contribution.
 Employers want to see your “breadth” and innovation instead of looking for your loyalty and “depth” with them.

-Look for ways to make your current job even better, to create value for your employer, and find ways save your company money and increase their bottom line.
+Look for ways to make your current job even better, to create value for your employer, and find ways to save your company money and increase their bottom line.

 As Christians, we see a direct correlation between using the gifts and talents the Lord has given us to improve the things we’re part of because we know the Lord makes creativity and innovation possible.